addiscent/vagrant-ruby-rails/README.md

 4. "vagrant up; vagrant ssh".
 Now wait a short while for vagrant@vagrant-ubuntu-trusty-64:~$ prompt.
 5. "cd /vagrant/workspace; rvm use ruby-2.2.1@rails4.2.1; rails new myapp; cd myapp; rails s -b 0.0.0.0"

+Open your web browser on, http://localhost:3030.

+        Welcome aboard.
-Open your web browser on http://localhost:3030  =>  "Welcome aboard.
-You’re riding Ruby on Rails!"
+        You’re riding Ruby on Rails!

 ## Introduction to Installation And Use